paradisehex/NZRE_Hub/README.md

 NZRE Hub
 ==============
 This website is make for and run by NZ Resistance but feel free to use the code as you want.
+If there is no admin user it will create new admin user called Ada with the password resistance.

 Any sugestions or bug reports are welcome.